 In 1992, Congress enacted legislation authorizing but not requiring the Corps and the Department of Interior, encompassing both Reclamation and the Fish and Wildlife Service, to enter into direct funding agreements with Bonneville for operations and maintenance activities for the benefit of the Federal System.
 Under direct funding, periodically during the course of each fiscal year, Bonneville pays amounts directly to the Corps or the Department of Interior for operations and maintenance of their respective Federal System hydroelectric facilities as the Corps or the Department of Interior and Bonneville may agree.
 Bonneville now "direct funds" virtually all of the Corps and Reclamation Federal System operations and maintenance activities.
-Bonneville's cash payments for operations and maintenance expense to the Corps, Reclamation, and the Fish and Wildlife Service were \$224 million, \$150 million, and \$30 million, respectively, in Fiscal Year 2021.
+Bonneville's cash payments for operations and maintenance expense to the Corps, Reclamation, and the Fish and Wildlife Service were \$235 million, \$143 million, and \$31 million, respectively, in Fiscal Year 2022.

 Bonneville believes that the direct funding approach has increased Bonneville's influence on the Corps' and the Department of Interior's Federal System operations and maintenance activities, expenses, and budgets because, in general, Bonneville's approval is necessary for the Corps and the Department of Interior to assure funding.
 Under the direct funding agreements, direct payments from Bonneville for operations and maintenance are subject to the prior application of amounts in the Bonneville Fund to the payment of Bonneville's non-federal obligations, including Bonneville's payments, if any, with respect to the Net Billed Projects.
 Notwithstanding the foregoing, as a practical matter, since direct funding would be made by cash disbursement from the Bonneville Fund during the course of the year rather than as a repayment of a loan at the end of the year, it is possible that direct funding could be made to the exclusion of non-federal payments that would otherwise have been paid under historical practice.
 One result of direct funding obligations by Bonneville is that there has been and will be a reduction in the amount of Federal System operations and maintenance appropriations that Bonneville would otherwise have to repay, thereby reducing the amount of Bonneville's repayments to the United States Treasury that would otherwise be subject to deferral.
-Nonetheless, Bonneville expects to have approximately \$678 million to \$726 million in scheduled payments and planned discretionary payments primarily related to Regional Cooperation Debt refinancings (see "-Bonneville's Non-Federal Debt-Net Billed Bonds) each year to the United States Treasury, exclusive of the Corps' and the Department of Interior's operations and maintenance expenses, through Fiscal Year 2026.
-Bonneville expects that it will renew and extend the direct funding agreements with the Corps and the Department of Interior prior to the expiration dates of the respective agreements.
+Nonetheless, Bonneville expects to have approximately \$407 million to \$736 million in scheduled payments and planned discretionary payments each year to the United States Treasury, exclusive of the Corps' and the Department of Interior's operations and maintenance expenses, through Fiscal Year 2028.
+Bonneville expects that it will renew and extend the direct funding operations and maintenance agreement with the Corps in Fiscal Year 2023 prior to its expiration date.
+The direct funding operations and maintenance agreement with the Department of Interior is indefinite and does not require periodic renewals.